rust-lang/reference/src/type-layout.md

     Variant1,
 }

-// One byte for the discriminant and one byte for the value in Enum8::Variant0 assert_eq!(std::mem::size_of::<EnumC>(), 8);
+// The C representation, with the size of the discriminant unspecified assert_eq!(std::mem::size_of::<EnumC>(), 8);
 // One byte for the discriminant and one byte for the value in Enum8::Variant0 assert_eq!(std::mem::size_of::<Enum8>(), 2);